 - Names and addresses of the initial directors and of the incorporator, basically the person in charge of setting up the corporation.

-- Changing your company name: Whenever the name of any incorporated company changes, it is vital to file a name amendment with the state of incorporation.
-Also, if the company has registered to transact the business with the same name in other states, i.e., foreign qualified, it is required to change the name with those states.
-The process required to change your company’s name with the state officially is the filing of a document called the “Articles of Amendment.”
+- Changing your company name: Whenever the name of any incorporated company changes, it is important to file a name amendment with the state of incorporation.
+Also, if the company has registered to transact the business with the same name in other states, i.e., foreign qualified, it is required to change the name in those states.
+The process required to change your company’s name a state officially involves the filing of a document called the “Articles of Amendment.”

-It is because, the original name is registered with the start when you started initially.
+It is because, the original name is registered with a different name when you started initially.
 Now, that you have decided to commence the work with the new name, you need to register that on the state records.
 It means that it cannot be similar to the already used name in the records.
 Also, it is required to check whether your new name is already taken or not.
-To use a new name, it is vital to be unique.
+To use a new name, it is important to be unique.